hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 The next 2 bits of a SPUD packet encode a command:

 Data (00)
-: Normal data in a running session
+: Normal data in a running tube

 Open (01)
-: A request to begin a session
+: A request to begin a tube

 Close (10)
-: A request to end a session
+: A request to end a tube

 Ack (11)
 : An acknowledgement to an open request